neurofeedback vs tms

 Conclusion

-Overall, if you are looking for improvement in your cognitive impairment, you can choose neurofeedback vs. TMS for depression or cognitive impairment depending on your personal preferences and goals.
-It’s essential that individuals consult with healthcare providers to determine which option is best for individual cognitive goals.
+Overall, if you’re looking for cognitive improvement, you can choose neurofeedback or TMS depending on your personal preferences and goals.
+It’s essential to consult healthcare providers to determine which option is best for your individual cognitive needs.